On the Impact of Control Signaling in RIS-Empowered Wireless Communications: RIS-Enabled Communication Paradigms

-where $w_c\sim\mc{CN}(0, \frac{\sigma_b^2}{p \rho_u})$ is the resulting \gls{awgn}\footnote{The consideration of dividing the pilot transmission over configurations over small blocks of $p$ symbols basically serves three purposes: $i$) from the hardware point of view, it might be difficult to change the phase-shift profile of a \gls{ris} within the symbol time, $ii$) to reduce the impact of the noise, and $iii$) to have the possibility of separating up to $p$ \gls{ue}'s data streams, if the pilots are designed to be orthogonal to each other~\cite{massivemimobook}.}.
-The pilot transmissions and the processing in eq.~\eqref{eq:oce:pilotprocess} are repeated for all configurations, $\forall c\in\mc{C}\oce$.
-The resulting signal $\mb{y}\in\mathbb{C}^{C\oce} = [y_1, y_2, \dots, y_{C\oce}]\T$ can be written in the following form:
+where $w_c\sim\mc{CN}(0, \frac{\sigma_b^2}{p \rho_u})$ is the resulting \gls{awgn}.\footnote{The consideration of dividing the pilot transmission over configurations over small blocks of $p$ symbols serves three purposes: $i$) from the hardware point of view, it might be difficult to change the phase-shift profile of an \gls{ris} within the symbol time, $ii$) to reduce the impact of the noise, and $iii$) to have the possibility of separating up to $p$ \gls{ue}'s data streams, if the pilots are designed to be orthogonal to each other~\cite{massivemimobook}.} The pilot transmissions and the processing in~\eqref{eq:oce:pilotprocess} are repeated for all \gls{ris} configurations, \emph{i.e.}, $\forall c\in\mc{C}\oce$.
+The resulting signal $\mb{y} = [y_1, y_2, \dots, y_{C\oce}]\T\in\mathbb{C}^{C\oce}$ can be then compactly written in the following form: